seahug/seahug.github.io/_posts/2018-04-04-learners-session-1.md

 date: 2018-04-04
 ---
-A recap of what we talked about during the first meeting of the all-new Haskell Learners' Group meetings in Seattle
+A recap of what we talked about during the first meeting of the all-new Haskell Learners' Group in Seattle

 <!--more-->